Saydva/ProductPage/readme.md

 ---

 **This project showcases modern web development practices with a focus on maintainable code, responsive design, and optimal user experience.**

+### Mobile-friendly steps

+On small screens, the "Getting Started" steps section transforms into a swipeable slider for better usability.